Ezequiel92/GalaxyInspector/docs/src/api/plotting/pipelines.md

 # Pipeline functions

-These functions are a full plotting pipeline, from reading the data to generating figures and animations.
+These functions provide a full plotting pipeline, from reading the data to generating figures and animations.

 They have many optional arguments allowing to configure most aspects of the plots.